Head of Online Medical Content

 You can also connect Bluetooth hearing aids to TV systems and other devices in your own home.

-Historically, hearing aids held limitations for hearing aid wearers in regards to accessing audio devices like mobile phones.
+Historically, hearing aids held limitations for hearing aid wearers in regard to accessing audio devices like mobile phones.
 You can imagine this was quite frustrating.

 For example, if they wanted to jog and listen to music at the same time, they would have to remove their hearing aids and switch to headphones.